breki/demeton/pomodoro-Demeton.md

 ﻿- implement a parser for shading script

 ## Sat 26.10.
+- Started working on the shading script parser.
+- Switched to using concrete steps in `Demeton.Shaders.ShadingPipeline.ShadingStep`.
 - Speeded up `Png.AlphaCompositing.imageOver` function using parallelization and inlining.
 - Fixed a bug in alpha compositing code, it seems to be working now.
 - Moved shading pipeline code to the production module (`Demeton.Shaders.ShadingPipeline`).